Biosias/uefi-mkconfig/README.md

 KERNEL_CONFIG="%entry_id %linux_name Linux %kernel_version ; root=/dev/mapper/gentoo-root rootfstype=ext4 resume=/dev/mapper/gentoo-swap"
 ```

-It is possible to create multiple lines like this with different label template and kernel commandline arguments for uefi-mkconfig to create 2 different entries for each kernel image.
+You can create multiple lines like this with different label template and kernel commandline arguments so uefi-mkconfig will create multiple different entries for each kernel image file.
-Order of these lines in the configuration file is important since it will be the order in which the entries are added.
+**Order of these lines in the configuration file is important since it will be the order in which the entries are added.**

 ### 4. Add all EFI partitions to fstab
-uefi-mkconfig autodiscovers kernel images by searching all mounted EFI partitions.
+uefi-mkconfig autodiscovers kernel image files by searching through the filesystems of all mounted EFI partitions.
 This means that having all EFI partitions you want to use, mounted upon running uefi-mkconfig is paramount.
-If they are not, the script will refuse to run.
+If only some of them are mounted, **you will loose** entries for kernel image files located on partitions which are not.
-If only some of them are mounted, **you will loose** entries for kernel images located on said unmounted partitions.
+If there are no mounted EFI partitions, uefi-mkconfig will refuse to run.

 Because of this, adding all EFI partitions, you want to use, into the `/etc/fstab` file is **strongly** recommended.

 ## Features

 ### 1. Automatic UEFI Entry Management
-uefi-mkconfig uses efibootmgr to create and delete EFI entries for directly booting linux kernels.
+uefi-mkconfig uses `efibootmgr` to create and delete EFI entries.

 Automatic management is limited to range `0100`-`0200` Boot IDs in the UEFI Firmware.
 These IDs are hexadecimal numbers, so there are 256 slots which are managed automatically.